-City of Mississauga.
-This website provides an overview on the major sectors operating in Mississauga including links to other helpful resources such as educational programs and job prospects.
+The City of Mississauga.
+This website provides an overview of the major sectors operating in Mississauga including links to other helpful resources such as educational programs and job prospects.

 Government of Ontario: Ministry of Advanced Education & Skills Development.
 This website provides current trends and future outlook for various kinds of jobs, as well as current Ontario labour market information.

 Job Bank is a federal site that allows users to job search and explore labour market information.
 Select the drop-down menu for search options.